Church of the Heavenly Rest - New York City

 Electro-pneumatic action

-2 manuals, 17 stops, 11 ranks
+2 manuals, 17 registers, 11 stops, 11 ranks

 A small two-manual organ was installed by the Austin Organ Company behind an oak screen in the choir gallery of the chapel.
-The contract dated March 4, 1929 (fourteen months after the contract for the much larger organ in the church) shows that the organ cost $8,000.
-All of the pipes are enclosed in a single expression box.
-Two memorial stops, the Concert Harp and Chimes, were moved from the Möller organ, Op.
+The contract dated March 4, 1929 (fourteen months after the contract for the much larger organ in the church) shows that the chapel organ cost $8,000.
+All of the pipes were enclosed in a single expression box.
+Two memorial stops, the Concert Harp and Chimes, were moved from the M.P.
+Möller organ, Op.
 1808 (1914) in the Church of the Beloved Disciple on 89th Street.

 Great Organ (Manual I) – 61 notes, enclosed with Swell